LSTA HERO_BG_YELLOW-svg

 When and by whom is the programme organised?

-Life Science Transfer Academy is co-organised by JIC (South Moravian Innovation Centre) CEITEC MUNI and MED MUNI in close cooperation with technology transfer offices, investors and industry partners.
-The programme is held once a year, with the next cohort planned for autumn 2026, and takes place at CEITEC MUNI, Brno Czech Republic.
+Life Science Transfer Academy is co-organised by JIC (South Moravian Innovation Centre), CEITEC MUNI, MED MUNI, MUNI PHARM, MUNI SCI and TTO MUNI, in close cooperation with investors and industry partners.
+The programme is held once a year, with the next cohort planned for autumn 2026, and takes place at CEITEC MUNI in Brno, Czech Republic.
 All activities are conducted in English to reflect the international nature of life science research and collaboration.